scalabilitysolved/png-issue/README.md

 # png-issue

-It seems that Play Framework (2.3.8) using Java 8 does not ascertain correctly the content type when uploading files of type png.
+It seems that Play Framework (2.4 and previous versions such as 2.3.8) using Java 8 does not ascertain correctly the content type when uploading files of type png.
 It works with other formats such as jpg and gif.

 Start up the application using `activator` and then `run` (defaults to port 900).